Stowaway (2021 film): Production

 In October 2018, it was announced Anna Kendrick was cast to appear in Joe Penna's next film, starring as a medical researcher.
 In January 2019, Toni Collette was added to the cast as the ship commander.
 In May, Shamier Anderson was cast as the titular stowaway, and Daniel Dae Kim joined as the ship's biologist.

-Filming began on June 11, 2019 in Cologne and Munich and wrapped after 30 days.
-YouTuber and science communicator Scott Manley was a consultant for the film.
+Filming began on June 11, 2019, in Cologne and Munich and wrapped after 30 days.

+Retired NASA astronaut Daniel T. Barry, space tether expert Dr. Robert P. Hoyt, and YouTuber and science communicator Scott Manley served as consultants for the film.

 Release

 In November 2018, Sony Pictures Worldwide Acquisitions acquired the film's international distribution rights, excluding the United States.
 In December 2020, Netflix acquired distribution rights, acquiring territories previously purchased by Sony, with Amazon Prime Video set to distribute in Canada.
 The film was released on April 22, 2021, except in German-speaking countries; there, the Netflix release followed cinema showings, which could not be conclusively scheduled due to the ongoing COVID-19 pandemic.